strongjaw15/asteroids/README.md

 ## Description

 For this website we wanted to create a neat, clean site where users could see a list of asteroids near earth at the present time, and if they create a user account, then they can view specific details about each asteroid and leave comments on them.
 In making this project, we learned more about API routes, sequelize queries to a MySQL database, and using handlebars to facilitate server-side rendering for all of the pages.
 It uses a NASA API to bring in the asteroid data, and then uses a back-end MySQL database to store the asteroid data, comments, and user data.
 Each page is rendered using handlebars on the server.
 In development we used Github Projects as a kanban board.
+Once the site was built we deployed it to Heroku.

 ## Visuals